eslam-gomaa/Flexible-Network/docs/usage.md

 # Usage
 {: .fs-9 }

+There are 2 ways to use Flexible Network:
+{: .fs-9 }
+- As a Python Library (Use its functions within your Python script)
+- Use YAML manifests as Input to Flexible Network (Use almost the same functions provided by the library)

+---

 1. Create a new directory with a new Python script in it.

 > The directory contains your python script is the project directory